-For students where the examiners recommend them for the award they are examined for, completion refers to the date the thesis was submitted for examination.
+^{}For students where the examiners recommend them for the award they are examined for, completion refers to the date the thesis was submitted for examination.
 For students where the examiners recommend they re-submit their thesis for a further examination, completion refers to the date the thesis was re-submitted for examination.

 - D2.2 The maximum period of registration on the PhD by Published Work route is 12 months. - D2.3 With the exception of D2.4, the period of registration commences from the date the student officially commences their registration as a postgraduate research student of the University. - D2.4 Where registration with the University is by transfer of an existing registration from an approved existing programme of postgraduate research at another HEI, the period of registration will start from the date of the original registration of the research programme at the previous HEI, less any authenticated period of inactivity resulting from such a transfer. - D2.5 Where a student's registration reverts to MPhil from MPhil/PhD or PhD, the maximum permitted period of registration for an MPhil award will apply.
-Where the student transferring has already exceeded the maximum permitted period of registration for an MPhil award, the Faculty Research Degrees Committee may approve an extension to registration, which should not exceed 6 months, unless exceptional circumstances apply. - D2.6 In exceptional circumstances the Faculty Research Degrees Committee may consider reducing the minimum period of registration where there is evidence a student is progressing exceptionally well with their studies. - D2.7 In exceptional circumstances the Faculty Research Degrees Committee may consider extending the maximum period of registration for periods of no longer than 6 months at a time and normally only two such extensions will be considered. - D2.8 Students may request an interruption of study by following the procedure in the Postgraduate Research Student's and Supervisor's Handbook.
+Where the student transferring has already exceeded the maximum permitted period of registration for an MPhil award, the Faculty Research Degrees Committee may approve an extension to registration, which should not exceed 6 months, unless exceptional circumstances apply. - D2.6 In exceptional circumstances the Faculty Research Degrees Committee may consider reducing the minimum period of registration where there is evidence a student is progressing exceptionally well with their studies. - D2.7 In exceptional circumstances the Faculty Research Degrees Committee may consider extending the maximum period of registration for periods of no longer than 6 months at a time and normally only two such extensions will be considered.

+- D2.8 Students may request an interruption of study by following the procedure in the Postgraduate Research Student's and Supervisor's Handbook.
 The permitted period of registration will be suspended whilst the student has formally interrupted their study, up to the maximum permitted period of interruption. - D2.9 Interruptions will not normally be approved for more than 12 months at a time.
-The maximum period of interruption will not normally be permitted to exceed 24 months in total. - D2.10 Where a former student has previously chosen to withdraw from their programme of studies, they may apply to re-join the programme within a period of two years.
-Return would be at the discretion of the university. - D2.11 Former students may not normally return to a programme of study if they were discontinued from their studies due to lack of academic progress.
+The maximum period of interruption will not normally be permitted to exceed 24 months in total. - D2.10 Students whose interruption is due to expire will need to confirm their intention to return.